 Easier Access to Records Increases Staff Productivity

-The roll out drawers and overhead lighting make it even easier to access stored records. and the included work counter creates a convenient working space at the machine for quick re-filing.
+The roll-out drawers and overhead lighting make it even easier to access stored records. and the included work counter creates a convenient working space at the machine for quick re-filling.

 Doors and Safety Panel Enable Records to Be Locked Up